Seven Bishops: Background

 Despite his Catholicism, James II became king in February 1685 with widespread support in all three kingdoms, resulting in the rapid defeat of the 1685 Monmouth Rebellion in England and Argyll's Rising in Scotland.
 Less than four years later, he was forced into exile; although religious toleration was the ostensible issue, historians generally view it as the continuation of a century-long struggle for control between Crown and Parliament, which included the 1638–1651 Wars of the Three Kingdoms.
-Such measures were also badly timed; after the October 1685 Edict of Fontainebleau revoked tolerance for French Protestant Huguenots, over 200,000–400,000 went into exile, 40,000 of whom settled in London.
-The killing of 2,000 Vaudois Protestants in 1686 and French expansion under Louis XIV reinforced fears Protestant Europe was threatened by a Catholic counter-reformation.
+His measures for the relief of Catholics were inopportune: after the October 1685 Edict of Fontainebleau revoked tolerance for French Protestant Huguenots, over 200,000–400,000 went into exile, 40,000 settling in London.
+The killing of 2,000 Vaudois Protestants in 1686 and French territorial expansion under Louis XIV reinforced fears that Protestant Europe was threatened by a Catholic counter-reformation.

-There were two elements of the penal laws, the first being the right to private worship.
-In practice, this was loosely enforced and indulgences were issued on a regular basis, largely because the numbers were insignificant; in 1680, Catholics comprised less than 1% of the English population, while Protestant Nonconformists formed about 4%.
+There were two elements of the religious penal laws, the first being the right to private worship.
+In practice, this was already tolerated and indulgences were issued on a regular basis, largely because the numbers were insignificant; in 1680, Catholics comprised less than 1% of the English population, while Protestant Nonconformists formed about 4%.
 The second was the Test Act which required all public officials to subscribe to the beliefs of the Church of England.
 Many were willing to allow private worship but viewed the Test Act as essential since the royal prerogative could exempt individuals from certain laws, but also be withdrawn at will, unlike an Act of Parliament.